-- △ It is important for your safety and the care of your lift truck to use the proper equipment and carefully follow these recommendations for safe towing. - ▲ DO NOT tow a lift truck if there is a problem with the brakes or tires or the steering cannot be operated.
+- \triangle It is important for your safety and the care of your lift truck to use the proper equipment and carefully follow these recommendations for safe towing. - ▲ DO NOT tow a lift truck if there is a problem with the brakes or tires or the steering cannot be operated.
 DO NOT tow up or down ramps and steep inclines.
 DO NOT attempt to tow a lift truck if traction or weather conditions are poor. - 1) Be sure to apply the parking brake or block the drive wheels on the disabled truck while working around it. - 2) When possible, raise the carriage (forks) on the disabled truck about 300 mm (12 in) from the floor or ground.
 Secure the carriage with a chain. - 3) Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4) Check that the counterweight bolts are in place and properly torqued.
 (This bolt is made of a special high tensile steel and is not commercially available.
-Replace it, when necessary, only with a genuine HYUNDAI replacement part). - 5) Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6) Release the parking brake on the towed truck.
-(Refer to page 6-3) - 7) Put the directional control lever in the NEUTRAL position.
+Replace it, when necessary, only with a genuine HYUNDAI replacement part). - 5) Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6) Release the parking brake on the towed vehicle. - 7) Transmission control is in neutral.